qubic/integration/README.md

 todo: explain used crypto, private/public key, signing/verify

 ## Basic Communication Structure
 Communication in Qubic is basically a continious TCP Stream.
-All starts with the 'RequestResponseHeader' which contains the information about the current Packet to be transfered.
+All starts with the `RequestResponseHeader` which contains the information about the current Packet to be transfered.

 ```c++
 struct RequestResponseHeader